emberjs/rfcs/text/0051-strategies.md

 + **Strategy** - A strategy represents a transformation.
 Speaking in Broccoli terms, it returns a transformed tree given an input tree.
-+ **Assembler** - Responsible for applying strategies (transforms) - default or user provided - to an input tree.

 # Detailed design

 The detailed design is separated in various sections so that it is easier for a reader to understand.

-## Assembler

-`Assembler` is similar to a car service shop, where the whole car gets "decorated" (repaint, change rims/wheels, turbocharge the engine).

-It does not make any assumptions about how the final output should be constructed.
-Instead, it relies on strategies to tell it what the final output should look like.
-This is rather important as it enforces clear separation of concerns.

-`toTree` method would gather all the trees from the passed in `strategies`, and merge them into one final broccoli tree.

 ## Strategies